 The holidays are a difficult time for women who don’t have a healthy relationship with food.
-From restrictive eating to overeating, this time of year can create some serious food anxiety.
+From restrictive eating to overeating, this time of year can create food anxiety.

-And the reason I can help is because I’ve been there too.
+And the reason I can help is that I’ve been there too.
 For ten years I felt like I had only two choices when it came to holiday eating:

 - Avoid eating foods that I thought were bad for me.

 - Accept that overeating is part of the holiday tradition and deal with the aftermath in January.

 Perhaps you can relate.

 But you know what?
 Both of those options stink.
 Restricting and overeating are signs of self-sabotage, not self-love, and they’re getting in the way of you reaching your ideal weight.

 (3) Eat what you want.
 Stop when you’re full.

 Sounds easy, huh?
 It is, but it takes time to learn.

 This holiday season you need to permit yourself to eat.
 Eat what you want, just do it mindfully and slowly.
 Don’t be afraid to eat, but don’t be afraid to stop eating either.